 There’s more sweetness in the finish, just to round out your experience.
 It’s of medium length, and you’ll notice honey, toffee, and possibly bubble gum.
-You can’t expect too much of a deep finish from a shallow palate, so while the finish may not be too memorable, the overall taste is sweet and satisfying.
+You can’t expect too much of a deep finish from shallow palate tasting notes, so while the finish may not be a particularly lofty distinctive taste experience, the overall taste is sweet and satisfying.

 What sets it apart

-This is one of the only mass-produced single barrels on the market, and even still, it’s not an entirely single barrel, so it may not be able to claim those rights.
+This is one of the only mass-produced single barrel selection varieties on the market, and even still, it’s not an entirely single barrel, so it may not be able to claim those rights.